ggjulio/philosophers/README.md

 Because of theses rules in the subject :

 • Philosophers don’t speak with each other.
-• Philosophers don’t know when another philosopher is about to die.

 We can't avoid any death for ever.
 A death will occur sooner or later